 - May have some drafting or construction experience

-- Learning combines studio work, classroom instruction, and major construction and renovation projects, working independently and in teams
+- Learning combines studio work, classroom instruction and field trips to study the design and construction of major construction and renovation projects – working independently and in teams.

-- Students develop skills in manual and computer-assisted design and drafting (CADD) and 3D modelling using the latest software in our state-of-the-art Design Studios
+- Develop skills in manual and computer design and drafting (CADD), and then create 3D models using the latest software in our state-of-the-art design studios.

-- During independent design projects students determine a structure’s physical needs, and design solutions that creatively address the use of space, costs, construction methods, zoning and the environment.
-Then they bring their concepts to life, creating a 3D scale model of their designs
+- During independent design projects, students determine a structure’s physical needs, and design solutions that creatively address the use of space, materials, codes, structure, construction methods, zoning and the environment.

 Outstanding faculty make the difference